 In truth, blockchain technology is less complicated to come to terms with than it may initially seem.
 Nevertheless, the process of learning about it can still seem daunting or overwhelming, especially to people with limited knowledge of digital technology, encryption, cryptocurrencies, and peer-to-peer networking.

 However, its huge potential and capacity to transform the travel industry makes learning about it important.
 As testified by the cases above, the work to apply blockchain for the needs of travel is progressing at a great pace.
 Although it is not possible to say there are projects that truly disrupted the world of travel, some blockchain startups like LockTrip and Winding Tree show good progress.
 And we are most likely to see more projects in the near future.
-Just as with many breakthrough innovations, Blockchain needs its time to mature.
+Just as with many breakthrough innovations, Blockchain requires it’s time to mature.

 Leave your request